biopmr/ModExo/experimental/readme.md

+## Experimental
+Below, a description of the tests made with the prototype.

+1. *Delay Tests* Were performed to understand the joint response to steps.
+2. Loadcell Tests Were performed to evaluate the Loadcell aquisition quality.
+3. Fall Tests Were perfomed to evaluate the joint dynamic behaviour.

+The files are devided in .csv, with the data generated as the Arduino output and images files, with graphs ploted in MATLAB or other information, like a printscreen or photo of the setups.

 ### Low Level Controller Delay Tests
 The joint response to a step input was tested for three different derivative gains.
 In these tests, the controller mode used was "EncoderControl", in which the reference position is given by manually turning the MA3 encoder.
 The first PID gains, in delay_test_1, were defined by the Regulation Tuning Wizard from EPOS Studio 2.00.
 We hypothesised that the delay would decrease as the Derivative Gain increased.
 So, for the delay_tests_2 and delay_tests_3, the derivative gains were simply increased to verify the change in the system response.